Table of Contents

 Alon Shaiber

 Alon was a Graduate Student in our group between 10/2016 and 02/2020.
 Throughout his studies of the human oral cavity microbiome and its enigmatic members via genome-resolved metagenomics, he served the community with his open code and tutorials.
 Alon, the very first graduate student to join our group, dramatically influenced the trajectory of our science.
-The last time we checked (which was in 2023), Alon was a Senior Computational Biologist at Immunai.
+The last time we checked (which was in 2024), Alon was the Computational Biology Team Lead at Immunai.

 Özcan C. Esen bio photo